mdavidson9/docs.balsamiq.com/content/jira/server/mockups2/intro.md

 ---
 date: 2015-07-30T15:52:28-07:00
-title: "Introduction to Mockups for JIRA Server"
+title: "Introduction to Mockups 2 for JIRA Server"
-menu: "menujira"
+menu: "menujiraserver2"
+product: "Mockups 2 for JIRA Server"
 weight: 40
 ---

-This page contains usage instructions for [Mockups for JIRA Server](https://marketplace.atlassian.com/plugins/com.balsamiq.jira.plugins.mockups/server/overview).
+This page contains usage instructions for [Mockups 2 for JIRA Server](https://marketplace.atlassian.com/plugins/com.balsamiq.jira.plugins.mockups/server/overview).

 {{% alert info %}}**Using JIRA Cloud?** If you are using JIRA Cloud (on atlassian.net), please see [this article](/jira/user-guide-cloud/) instead.{{% /alert %}}